Barbie: A Fairy Secret: Plot

-Barbie, Raquelle, Taylor, and Carrie make it to Gloss Angeles and they make a stop at Wings and Things in order to get wings for Barbie and Raquelle where they run into the human owner named Reena and her fairy husband Graylon.
+Barbie, Raquelle, Taylor, and Carrie make it to Gloss Angeles and they make a stop at Wings and Things in order to get fake wings for Barbie and Raquelle where they run into the human owner named Reena and her fairy husband Graylon.
 They then disguise themselves as cooks to try to reveal Princess Graciella about Crystal's love potion; however, Crystal reveals Taylor and Carrie by recognizing Taylor's shoes, and the princess locks the four in furyspheres.
 Barbie and Raquelle talk and finally figure out their misunderstanding.
 The reason Raquelle has always been so mean to Barbie is that she never got the chance to be Barbie's friend.
 They apologize to each other and become friends.
 Their reconciliation breaks the furyspheres and their wings become real, and they now realize that forgiveness lets them fly.
 The two then go to stop the wedding between Graciella and Ken, holding off the attendants and the princess.
 Finally, Barbie pours the antidote over Graciella, curing her of the love potion.
 Graciella realizes that it was Crystal who gave her the love potion and apologizes for the misunderstanding.
 She also explains that the reason she banished Taylor and Carrie is that the three of them were once friends but Taylor and Carrie started spending so much time together that she felt left out and betrayed.
 At the urging of Barbie and Raquelle, she lifts Taylor and Carrie's ban, and the three fairies forgive each other.
 Graciella then punishes Crystal by having her clean up after the ceremony and goes to marry Zane.

 After the wedding, Graciella tells Barbie and Raquelle that their wings will disappear when they and Ken go back to the human world and then reappear when they return to Gloss Angeles.
 She also tells them that their memories of their adventures here will be erased since Raquelle cannot keep a secret.
 Graciella sends them back to Earth with magical dust.
 The next morning, Barbie wakes up with no recollection of Gloss Angeles or the fairies, thinking it was a dream.
 However, she and Raquelle are now friends.
 Back at Wally's, Carrie and Taylor tell the two and Ken that they reconnected with an old friend (Princess Graciella) and are going back to their hometown (Gloss Angeles).
-In the last scene, Carrie and Taylor turn into fairies and fly back through the portal.
+In the last scene, Carrie and Taylor turn into fairies out of sight, and fly back through the portal.